 What we don’t: Super heavy and expensive.

 The good news is that the Sony 70-200mm f/4 is no slouch.
 That lens is reasonably sharp (the images do tend to soften up a bit toward the corners), much lighter than the f/2.8 at 29.6 ounces, and more than $1,000 cheaper.
-Again, we have a very hard time passing on a G Master lens when available at a particular focal length range, not to mention the f/4 is good but not great from an optical perspective.
+Additionally, both of these lenses offer image stabilization, which proves to be incredibly useful when utilizing the higher ends of these focal lengths.
+But we have a very hard time passing on a G Master lens when available, not to mention the f/4 is good but not great from an optical perspective.
 For even more reach, see the 100-400mm below (and yes, it’s a GM).

 See the Sony 70-200mm f/2.8 GM